-If you add an egg white to the classic whiskey sour recipe you’ll get a Boston Sour.
+If you add an egg white or Aquafaba to the classic Whiskey Sour recipe you'll get a Boston Sour.
 While some find it gross, the egg white helps the cocktail to taste even rounder and better.
 It helps smoothen the harsh alcohol taste and creates a better mouthfeel.
 Not to forget the change of appearance: The delicate foam on top and a few drops of Angostura bitters make this variation more glamorous than the classic version.

 Thought to be invented in Berlin, this evolution of the New York Sour is one of our absolute favorites.
 By substituting red wine with red port wine the drink gets an entirely new structure.
 The port adds much more sweetness than dry red wine, so this has to be balanced out by using less syrup.